 I used to get frustrated when I looked for entry-level jobs and they all wanted experience I didn’t have.

 So I created my own experience through side projects.
-I said to myself, “if a company won’t hire me because I have no experience, I’ll great my own company and create my own experience.
+I said to myself, “if a company won’t hire me because I have no experience, I’ll start my own company and create my own experience.
 Then, I’ll have a better chance of getting an interview.”

 And it was 100% true.